 LIGHTEN YOUR LOAD…

 Long hair may just be adding to the gravity of the situation – literally – by weighing you down.
-A haircut that releases weight will free the roots to stand taller.
+A haircut that releases weight from thicker hair will free the roots to stand taller.

 ...LIGHTEN YOUR COLOR